microsoft/microsoft-ui-xaml-specs/active/tab/tabcontrol.md

 (https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.Controls.MediaPlayerElement#remarks). -->

 ## Keyboarding behavior
-### TAB and Arrow key behavior
+### TAB and Arrow key behavior in the TabStrip
-The TabView has three content areas: TabStrip, TabStripHeader (to the left of the TabStrip) and TabStripFooter (to the right of the TabStrip).
-When the user hits the TAB key, focus moves between the content areas.
-When focus moves into the Tab content area, the selected Tab gains focus.
-Once the user is in the Tab content area, pressing the arrow key will move focus between the tabs.
+When focus moves into the TabStrip area, the selected TabViewItem gains focus.
+The user can then use the LEFT/RIGHT arrow keys to move focus (not selection) to other tabs in the TabStrip.
 Arrow focus is trapped inside the Tab content area.
+To move focus out of the TabStrip area, the user can press the TAB key which will move focus to the next focusable element.

-### Selecting a Tab
+### Selecting a tab
-When a Tab has focus, pressing SPACE or ENTER will select that Tab.
+When a TabViewItem has focus, pressing SPACE or ENTER will select that TabViewItem.

-### Shortcuts for moving between tabs
+### Shortcuts for selecting adjacent tabs
-Ctrl+TAB will select the next Tab.
+Ctrl+TAB will select the next TabViewItem.
-Ctrl+Shift+TAB will select the previous Tab.
+Ctrl+Shift+TAB will select the previous TabViewItem.
-Tab selection cycles (meaning if the user has selected the last tab and presses Ctrl+TAB, the first tab becomes selected).
+TAB selection cycles (meaning if the user has selected the last tab and presses Ctrl+TAB, the first tab becomes selected).

-### Closing a Tab
+### Closing a tab
-Hitting CTRL+F4 will close the selected Tab (assuming it is closable).
+Hitting CTRL+F4 will close the selected TabViewItem (assuming it is closable).

 ### Keyboard guidance for App Developers
 The above sections outline built-in keyboarding behavior provided by the TabView.
 However, there are certain expected keyboard shortcuts that you will be responsible for implementing.